Tag: temple

 Exodus 20:1–17; Psalm 19; 1 Corinthians 1:18–25; John 2:13–24

-‘ “cleaning” of the is often focused on how the Jews “corrupted” the House of God.
+‘ “cleaning” of the Temple is often focused on how the Jews “corrupted” the House of God.
 There is truth in it.
 The scary part is that it often seems to be a, “look at them” moment, rather than what it should be, “look at us”.
 On top of that, the last 2 verses in this chapter of John are often skipped in the Lectionary (from which each day’s Scriptures are determined).
 They, too, are “look at me”.
 In fact, these last 2 verses fit very well with the passage from 1 Corinthians, and even Exodus, so I added them to today’s readings.

 We usually look at the 10 Commandments as a list of don’ts.
 The 10 Commandments can also be looked at as a list that makes us different.
 Culturally, the commandments regarding the proper of God set the Israelites apart from those around them.